stuartkumar0630/neural_data_augmentation/ReadMe.md

 ## Running Instructions

-Each python file is capable of being run independenedly, with exception to those associated with generative augmentation.
-In order to replicate generative augmentation, text_gen_pos.py and text_gen_neg,py must both be run before Merger.py,
+Each python file is capable of being run independenedly.
+The code creating artifical dataset with TextGenRNN is located in generative_augmentation.py.

 ## Authors
 Stuart Kumar